flpvsk/flpvsk.com/site-flpvsk.com/texts/polychops.md

   ],
 });

-Polychops is a tool to help live musicians practice.
-It's a drum machine and a looper that work in your browser.
+Polychops is a fun practice tool for musicians.

+It's a personal passion of mine.
+It started off with an idea for a polyrhythmic metronome and evolved into a drum-machine and a looper that work in your web-browser.

-My role was to do the initial round of user interviews, to generate the basic concept, build a prototype and iterate on it to v1 of the product.
-Polychops successfully launched in September 2018.
+I'm still working on the app in my free time, doing research, ideation and implementaion.

+Polychops launched in September 2018.